jasondoze/Inheritance-/README.md

 <br>
 **NEXT STEPS**

+- fluid interlocking image design on gallery page per image sizes
+- maintain db content on re/new deploy (not delete on new deploy)
 - revisit backlog and prioritize series of subsequent implementations
 - purchase and implement domain for polished custom url experience
 - upgrade [heroku.com](https://www.heroku.com/) account to basic paid to maintain active server